 Divide Your Big Long-Term Goal into Smaller Short-Term Goals

 It takes time to achieve big things, and that’s especially true for resolutions.
 No matter how motivated you are to make a change right now, it isn’t going to happen overnight—or even next week.
 But maintaining that level of motivation is tough over the long haul.
-That’s why focusing on the means instead of the end goal itself can help make your resolution more attainable.3 The best way to do this is to break up your big goal into smaller, more manageable goals.
+That’s why focusing on the means instead of the end goal itself can help make your resolution more attainable.3 The best way to do this is to break up big goal into smaller, more manageable ones.
 It feels good to accomplish things, and these shorter-term goals can keep you energized to see your resolution through.

 Share Your Goals, But Not with Everyone